|

 Whether we know it, or like it, our bodies are polluted by tiny fragments of plastic that fail to break down in our earthly environment.
 What does that mean for our long-term health, and what can we do about it?

-Plastic: Definition, Types, Properties, Applications, Advantages, and ...
+Plastic: Definition, Types, Properties, Applications ...

 Plastic is a synthetic polymer made from various organic materials that can be molded into almost any shape.
 Some types of plastic are clear and transparent, like that used in disposable water bottles, while others are opaque and available in a range of colors.